How to get your Will witnessed whilst social distancing

 How to get your Will witnessed

 In order for a Will to be legally valid it needs to be signed by both the person making it and two independent witnesses who are not family, a beneficiary, or the spouse of a beneficiary.
-And all three must be physically present in the same place when this happens.
+And, ideally, all three should be physically present in the same place when this happens.
 Social distancing is making this a challenge at the moment, but it's not impossible.
 James Buchan, a lawyer at Which?
 Wills tells us how, with some careful planning, you can get more than two people together to witness your Will.

 "People have signed on one side of a window and passed the Will to witnesses on the other side.
 And in another case, neighbours stood at one end of a drive to watch the signing, the document was then brought forward to a safe distance, placed down and once the Will maker had withdrawn, the witnesses collected the paperwork, signed it and left it to be picked up."